 You may giggle at this, but it’s an important reminder.
 Check out your Instagram profile once you’ve set it up as a business account.
 New features and settings are added regularly, so It is a good idea to see if there are any new features to try out.
 Among the basics, you should consider are business categories, hours, location, a contact method, and connecting any product or service catalogs.
 It is important to ensure that the details of your profile, such as your bio and profile picture, are consistent with your overall social media branding.

-2. Make sure your bio link is optimized
+2. Make sure your bio-link is optimised

-Social media managers have been inventive of how to make the most of Instagram’s solitary link box.
+Social media managers have been inventive in how to make the most of Instagram’s solitary link box.
 In posts, it’s become usual to refer to your “link in bio,” and to use this link to serve up a landing page with a mix of new content and evergreen connections to your most significant product and service pages.

 3. Add a geotag to your posts

 When posting from your small business’s actual location, include the name of the location.
 In case you neglected to do so when you originally posted, you can modify previous posts.
 What is the purpose of geotagging?
-Instagram gathers all the posts tagged with that area and categorizes them as top or recent.
+Instagram gathers all the posts tagged with that area and categorises them as top or recent.
 Customer images are mixed in with your brand photos.
 The “View Information” link in the top-right corner will take you to information about the selected business.
 All this contributes to brand awareness and assists clients in researching your company.

 4. Highlights are a great way to show off what your company is all about

-Stories Highlights allow you to share even more information about your business on an app and utilize Instagram for small businesses.
+Stories Highlights allow you to share even more information about your business on an app and utilise Instagram for small businesses.
 Highlights let you collect those Stories into an easy source of evergreen content by displaying them on your profile after they would normally disappear.
 Since they will be visible above your grid, you should start with the basics, which include:

 - About: A few posts about your values, hours, and brand.